Charles Lakes

-Charles Lakes (born August 6, 1964) is a retired American gymnast who participated in the 1988 Olympics.
+Charles Lakes (born August 6, 1964) is a retired American gymnast.
+He was a member of the United States men's national artistic gymnastics team and participated in the 1988 Olympics.

 College career

 Lakes competed for the Illinois Fighting Illini men's gymnastics in college.
-In 1984, he won the NCAA gold medal for high bar.
+He minored in Spanish.
+In 1984, he won the NCAA gold medal for the horizontal bar.
 He left college in 1986 to concentrate on making the Olympic team in 1988.

 Elite career

 Lakes was a member of the 1985 and 1987 World Gymnastics Championships U.S. teams.

 In 1988, Lakes was criticized by some gymnasts, including Kurt Thomas for not training enough.
 However, Lakes won gold at Nationals on the floor exercise.
-At Olympic Trials, Lakes finished first overall.
-In the Olympics he was the highest ranked American gymnast in the All Around finals, where he finished 19th.
+At the Olympic Trials, Lakes finished first overall.
+At the Olympics, he was the highest-ranked American gymnast in the all-around finals and finished 19th.

 Lakes took 1989 off and then returned to competition in 1990.
 He attempted a comeback in 1992 but placed 18th and claimed the final spot in the US Olympic trials that year.
 He was inducted into the USA Gymnastics Hall of Fame in 2003.

 Lakes is a devoted Scientologist.
 During his Olympic career, he was quoted as crediting L. Ron Hubbard's system of Dianetics for his immense success and health, stating "I am by far the healthiest person on the team," he said.
 "They (other team members) are actually resentful of me because I don't have to train as long as they do."